Title I, Chapter IV, Article 15:

 “Water constitutes an inalienable, imprescriptible strategic national patrimony for the use of the public that is not subject to seizure and is essential for life.
 Human consumption of water takes priority over any other use.
 The State shall promote the planning and implementation of effective policies for the protection of the water resources of the Nation.”

-Title II, Chapter I, Section II, Article 61:
+Title II, Chapter I, Section IV, Article 61(1):

-“Every person has the right to an integral health.
-In consequence,The State must see to the protection of the health of all persons, the access to potable water, the improvement of nutrition, of the health services, the hygienic conditions, the healthy environmental, as well as to procure the means for the prevention and treatment of all diseases, assuring the access to medicines of quality and providing medical and hospital assistance gratuitously to those who require it.”
+1. The State should safeguard the protection of the health of all persons, access to potable water, improvement of nutrition, sanitation services, hygienic conditions, environmental cleanliness, as well as procure means for the prevention and treatment of all sicknesses, ensuring access to quality medication and giving medical and hospital assistance for free to those who need it.”

 Title II, Chapter I, Section IV, Article 67:

-Preventing contamination, protecting and maintaining the environment for the enjoyment of present and future generations constitute duties of the State.
+“Preventing contamination, protecting and maintaining the environment for the enjoyment of present and future generations constitute duties of the State.
 Consequently:

-- The introduction, development, production, tenancy, commercialization, transportation, storage, and use of chemical, biological, nuclear, and agro-chemical weapons that are internationally banned is prohibited, as well as nuclear residues and toxic and dangerous waste.
+2. The introduction, development, production, tenancy, commercialization, transportation, storage, and use of chemical, biological, nuclear, and agro-chemical weapons that are internationally banned is prohibited, as well as nuclear residues and toxic and dangerous waste.

-- The State shall promote, in the public and private sector, the use of alternative and non-contaminating technologies and energies.
+3. The State shall promote, in the public and private sector, the use of alternative and non-contaminating technologies and energies.

-- In the contracts made by the State or in the permits that it grants that involve the use and exploitation of natural resources, it shall include consideration of the obligation to conserve the ecological equilibrium, the access to technology and its transference, as well as to reestablish the environment to its natural state, if it were to be changed.
+4. In the contracts made by the State or in the permits that it grants that involve the use and exploitation of natural resources, it shall include consideration of the obligation to conserve the ecological equilibrium, the access to technology and its transference, as well as to reestablish the environment to its natural state, if it were to be changed.